 Sharpe ratio/Sharpe ratio in index is a measure of the fund/index's return, taking into consideration the risk of the fund/index.
 A high return attained at a lower risk is better than an equivalent return attained at a high risk.
-Calculated, on the one hand, as the ratio between the return, less the risk-free interest (interest on government securities) and, on the other hand, as the total risk of the fund/ index.
-The Sharpe ratio is the most relevant

-Spread exposure is shown for fixed income funds, as of the closing date, and is a measure of credit risk.
-The spread exposure shows how much the fund will depreciate, in percent of the value of the fund, if the spread between the value of a fixed income fund and government bonds is doubled.
+Calculated, on the one hand, as the ratio between the return, less the risk-free interest (interest on government securities) and, on the other hand, as the total risk of the fund/index.
+The Sharpe ratio is the most relevant ratio for comparing shows how much the fund will depreciate, in percent of the value of the fund, if the spread between the value of a fixed income fund and government bonds is doubled.
 Calculated as capital-weighted credit duration multiplied by the spread of the instrument (differential) compared to the government yield curve.